johanley/sofa-julian-date/README.md

 **This small project is an experiment in removing that restriction.**

-The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement*, 2nd edition, 2006, <a href='https://archive.org/details/explanatorysuppl00pken/page/606/mode/2up'>page 606</a>.
+The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/606/mode/2up'>page 606</a>.
 That algorithm dates from 1970.

 Fundamental astronomy has made giant strides since 1970: